Imt.Base C++ API V4.1.1.0

 Public Member Functions

-virtual bool onEventPoolCapacityCritical (const uint16_t protocolIdentifier, const imt::base::core::serialization::SerializableIfc *const pEventData)=0
+virtual bool onEventPoolCapacityCritical (uint16_t const protocolID, ::imt::base::core::serialization::SerializableIfc const *const pEventData)=0

 Static Public Attributes